MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 2. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and run it
 3. Click on "Raspberry Pi Device" and select "No filtering"
 4. As operating system select **Raspberry Pi OS (other)** and then **Raspberry Pi OS Lite (Legacy, 32-bit)** (no desktop environment). *64-bit is currently not supported*.
-    * Bookworm support is partly broken, see [here](#workaround-for-network-related-features-on-bookworm).
     * For Pi 4 and newer also check [this](#workaround-for-64-bit-kernels-pi-4-and-newer).
 5. Select your Micro SD card (your card will be formatted)
 6. After you click `Next`, a prompt will ask you if you like to customize the OS settings